-The Caregiver Action Network statistics show the following impact of caregiving on the health of the caregiver:
+Statistics from the Caregiver Action Network show the following impact of caregiving on the health of the caregiver:

-- 23% report their health is fair or poor as a result of caring for a family member
+- 23% report their health is fair or poor because of caring for a family member

 - 72% report not going to the doctor as they should instead of caring for someone else

-- 1:10 (11%) of family caregivers report that caregiving caused their health to deteriorate
+- 1:10 (11%) of family caregivers report that caregiving caused their health to get worse

 - A caregiver wife’s hospitalization increases her husband’s risk of dying to 35% within one month of that hospitalization.
 If the husband is the hospitalized caregiver, the risk for his wife’s death is 44% within the month of his admission.

-- The extreme stress of family caregiving takes approximately ten years off the life expectancy of caregivers due to premature aging.
+- The extreme stress of family caregiving causes premature aging and takes approximately ten years off caregivers’ life expectancy.

 What Are Signs That You are Developing Caregiver Burnout?